themotleyfool/advance-git-tech-talk/advance-git-tech-talk.md

 ---

-### Explain the "Why", not the "What"
+### Explain what the changes DO and WHY, not what the changes ARE

-- Code and version control already shows *what* you did
+- Code and version control already shows *what* you changed
-- Need to explain business/use case
+- Need to explain business/use case--what problem are you solving?
 - Include names of people, dates, etc of justification
 - CYA!!